 The main three R’s for Environment Protection

 These days, the environment is facing a severe threat due to ecology, overpopulation, and pollution.
-So, the problem of preserving the environment is no longer a choice, but a vital necessity.
+So, the problem of preserving the environment is no longer a choice.
+Because it’s a vital necessity.

 Thus, it is crucial to educate the future generation about possible ways to preserve our environment.
 One of the most common ways of saving our environment is following the concept of the three R’s: Reduce, Reuse, and Recycle.